siemens/jailhouse/Documentation/debug-output.md

 ### .divider
 An optional UART divider parameter that can be passed to the driver.
-This is supported by the generic X86 UART driver and the 8250 driver.
+This is supported by the 8250 driver.

 A zero value means that the hypervisor will skip the initialisation of the UART console.
 This is the case in most scenarios, as the hypervisor's UART console